MARKET SNAPSHOT: S&P 500, Nasdaq Drift To Records, But Trading Choppy In French Election's Wake

 Continue Reading Below

-The S&P 500 and the Nasdaq Composite set fresh records intraday Monday, but trading activity was listless, after Emmanuel Macron's closely watched presidential election victory in France on Sunday helped to ease some concerns about turmoil in the eurozone.
+The S&P 500 and the Nasdaq Composite set fresh records intraday Monday, but trading activity was listless after Emmanuel Macron's closely watched but expected presidential election victory in France on Sunday.

-A lack of surprise in the French election, left investors struggling to find new catalysts to keep pushing shares higher.

-The Dow Jones Industrial Average was 24 points, or 0.1%, lower at 21,983, essentially unchanged on the day.
+The Dow Jones Industrial Average was 15 points, or less than 0.1%, lower at 20,993.
 The blue-chip average had been supported by a stronger-than-expected jobs report on Friday, which helped it close above 21,000 for the first time since early March.
-The S&P 500 slipped 2 points, or less than 0.1%, at 2,397, after briefly hitting a new intraday record of 2,401.23 in early trading.
+The S&P 500 slipped 4 points, or 0.1%, at 2,396, after briefly hitting a new intraday record of 2,401.23 in early trading.

 Continue Reading Below